proxmox/ceph/ceph/doc/cephfs/mds-config-ref.rst

 ``mds blacklist interval``

 :Description: The blacklist duration for failed MDSs in the OSD map.
+Note,
+              this controls how long failed MDS daemons will stay in the OSDMap blacklist.
+It has no effect on how long something is blacklisted when the administrator blacklists it manually.
+For example, ``ceph osd blacklist add`` will still use the default blacklist time.
 :Type:  Float
 :Default: ``24.0*60.0``